Orquesta de la Luz: Timeline

 Starting in February 1992, the band had a 20 performance World Tour beginning in the United States, Martinique, Guadeloupe and Spain followed in March in Saint Martin and Curaçao to over 185,000 people.
 Awards won this year were "Best Album of the Year" and "Best of the Year" at the March NY Critics Association Award (Ace Awards).
 In June, Hibiya Nozono, Osaka Shiroino sound, held a salsa festival presided over De La Luz.
 In July the band went on its European tour in France, the Netherlands, Spain and more.
 In Spain, Nora appeared as representative of Japan on Seville Expo Japan Day. on July 22 the 3rd album "Somos Diferentes" released domestically. the following month on August 25, the same album released in the United States.
 In the following three months September–November, the band performed another World Tour which included the United States, Colombia, Chile, Mexico, Costa Rica and Japan.

 In February 1993 Orquesta De La Luz appeared on Jay Leno's The Tonight Show on NBC.
 On June 5, the band held concerts in France, Netherlands, Italy, Spain, the United Kingdom.
 In July, the band transfer overseas distribution from RMM to BMG International.
 On September 1 the band's Best album "Historia De La Luz" is released in 37 countries around the world.
 In September 10, the band received the United Nations Peace Prize.
 The Mayor of New York, awarded the certificate for the "NY Ace Award."
 In the months of September and October the ban performed 14 tours of the World Tour which included the United States, Peru, Puerto Rico, Colombia to more than 64,400 people.
 In November the band held its Japan Tour (Tokyo Welfare Pension with 13 live performances.
 On November 5, President Bill Clinton, President of the United States awarded a letter of appreciation.
 November 21 the bands 4th album "La Aventura" was released worldwide.
 On New Year's Eve - December 31 - the band appeared in the 44th NHK "Kohaku Utagoe Fight" and won the 35th Special Record Award.

 In February 1994, the band had 8 concerts in its US tour (USA, Puerto Rico, Curaçao to more than 42,250 people.
 In April, the band co-starred with Carlos Santana at Earth Day Concert at Nippon Budokan.
 In August and September, the band again toured in the United States, Mexico and Puerto Rico. the ban was Santana's concert opening act in San Francisco.
 On November 2, Orquesta De La Luz Christmas album "Feliz Christmas" was released.

 In February 1995, the band was nominated for a Grammy Award for "Best Tropical Latin Album" category.
-On May 24 the band released its 5th album "Sabór De La Luz".
+On May 24 the band released its 5th album "Sabor De La Luz".
 In September, the band went on a US-Mexican tour which included New York, Houston, Boston, Puerto Rico and Mexico.